vinay-3708/variablesloading/README.md

-This Project for loading variable values for specific files directly and also using shared library.
+This Project is for loading variable values from specific files directly and also using shared library.

 1. Loading directly from file: